MarkRVinson/LS-Larval-Ciscoe/README.md

 Data, R scripts, plots, tables, and other fabulous things related to Lake Superior larval Ciscoe collections
 <br>
 <br>
 Species level larval identifications!
-Yep, it sure is pretty
+Yep, it sure is pretty, but where are the bloater?
 <img src="Plots and Tables/2019_LS_CiscoeLarvae_Map_CiscoePies.png?raw=true"/>
 <br>
 <br>